yegor256/blog/_drafts/hoc.md

 last few years.
 Every project has two metrics: Lines-of-Code and Hits-of-Code.
 It is interesting to see how relatively small projects have very big (over a million) HoC numbers.
-This immediately reminds me how much time we invested into it and how old are they.
+This immediately reminds me how much time we invested into it and how old they are.

-I used HoC metric in this analysis: [How much do you pay per line of code?]({% pst 2014/apr/2014-04-11-cost-of-loc %}).
+I used the HoC metric in this analysis: [How much do you pay per line of code?]({% pst 2014/apr/2014-04-11-cost-of-loc %}).
 That post compares a traditional project that paid $3.98 per HoC and an open source one, managed by Teamed.io, that paid &cent;13.